hclivess/Bismuth/README.md

 development plan:

 -enable transaction fees to prevent spam
--nodes (not only clients) should send out transactions to prevent forks and rollbacks -unite node and client to one
+-wrap up communication and network integration of nodes/clients using recently implemented multithreading -unite node and client to one (partially complete) -resubmit mempool transactions

 WARNING: This project is in the Proof of Concept stage!